Paradox570Y1/TuneBox/README.md

 - Interactive progress bar with seek functionality
 - Volume control with mute/unmute option
 - Timer showing current time and total duration of tracks
+- Create Playlist to organize your music.
+- Saves Songs in your Browser.